Year-Round IPM Program Pages

 Take a fruit damage sample just before harvest.
 Record the results on a monitoring form to assess the effectiveness of current year's IPM program.

-Keep records of other pests you may see.
-Treat if needed according to Prune Pest Management Guideline.
+Keep a record of other pests you may see.
+Treat if needed according to the prune Pest Management Guidelines.